-2.2 H.323 Multipoint Conferences
+2.2.
+H.323 multipoint conferences

-The H.323 Recommendations define the multipoint controller (MC) and processor (MP) to support multipoint conferences.
+The H.323 Recommendations define the multipoint controller (MC) and multipoint processor (MP) to support multipoint conferences.

-2.2.1 Multipoint controller and processor
+2.2.1.
+MC and MP

-The MC provides control functions to support multipoint conferences between three or more H.323 endpoints, and point to point conferences that may become a multipoint conference.
+The MC provides control functions to support multipoint conferences between three or more H.323 endpoints, and point-to-point conferences that may become a multipoint conference.
 The MC may provide conference control functions such as chair control, video selection and video broadcast.
 The MC does not perform mixing or switching of audio, video and data streams.

-The MP receives audio, video, and/or data streams from the endpoints involved in a centralized or hybrid multipoint conference.
-The MP processes these media streams and returns them to the terminals either in point to point or in multicast mode, provided that the MCU and terminals are capable of communicating in multicast mode.
+The MP receives audio, video, and/or data streams from the endpoints involved in a centralised or hybrid multipoint conference.
+The MP processes these media streams and returns them to the terminals either in point-to-point or in multicast mode, provided that the MCU and terminals are capable of communicating in multicast mode.